 The Greenwich automated transport environment (GATEway) consortium conducted a range of trials to gain valuable sociological insight into new mobility solutions and how to overcome the cultural, societal and technical barriers to the adoption of automated vehicles.

-MERGE is developing a scalable commercial pilot for an autonomous vehicle ride-sharing service that integrates with public transport systems.
-It’s aim is to reduce journey times, lowering demand for car parks and encouraging a cleaner, greener future for cities.
+MERGE Greenwich simulated how autonomous vehicle ride-sharing could integrate with public transport systems and developed a blueprint for a scalable, commercially viable AV ride-sharing pilot in Greenwich.
+It’s aim was to design a service that reduces journey times, lowers demand for car parks and encourages a cleaner, greener future for cities.

 The MOVE_UK project aims to develop a method for validating automated driving systems by observing and analysing real people driving SUVs, providing valuable insights into how to set standards for the performance and safety of new automated driving assistance technologies.